 - Mast cell stabilizers: They’re similar to antihistamines but give longer relief.
 Some eye drops have both antihistamines and mast cell stabilizers for quick and long-lived relief.

 - Decongestants: You can find them (alone or with antihistamines) in many over-the-counter drops, including ones that reduce redness.
 Don’t use them longer than 2 to 3 days.
 If you do, they can make your redness and swelling worse.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs): They can help, but they might sting or burn a little when you put them in.

 - Prescription corticosteroids: They can ease severe or chronic symptoms, but you’ll use them for only a short time.

-- Drops to dilate your pupils -- make them bigger so she can see inside your eye
+- Drops to dilate your pupils -- make them bigger so they can see inside your eye

-- Drops to numb your eye while she checks for glaucoma
+- Drops to numb your eye while they check for glaucoma

 Glaucoma: This condition is often associated with increased fluid pressure inside your eyes.
 It can cause serious optic nerve damage and vision loss if you don’t treat it.
 In the early stages, eye drops can reduce the amount of fluid your eye makes and help more liquid drain from it.
 They may also prevent people with high eye pressure from getting glaucoma.